erubescent/dv-nocturnal/readme.md

 </details>

 ## Screenshot
-Although these edits mainly reflect the [watch page], here's what my profile page looks like:
+Although these edits mainly reflect the [watch page], here's what my profile looks like:

 ![sc](preview/chrome_2018-04-14_22-17-58.png)